spacedriveapp/spacedrive/README.md

   </p>
 </p>

 Spacedrive is an open source, privacy focused, virtual filesystem powered collectively by your daily devices.
 With all the feature-rich benefits of the cloud, but owned and hosted by you instead.
-Using its thoughtfully crafted cross-platform UI—create a limitless directory of your digital life that will stand the test of time.
+Using a thoughtfully crafted, cross-platform UI, create a limitless directory of your digital life that will stand the test of time.

 It has everything you'd expect from a file explorer and more; a native photo viewer, video and audio player, support for VODs, git repositories, social media backups, NFTs, screenshots, saved web pages, links, and notes.
 Community extensions can add support for different filetypes and tailored file viewers.